uvaai/ml1/60 week6/00 Overview/content.md

 cluster method called k-means, and learn about different methods of calculating distance.

-This week's [SOWISO module](/week6/vector-distance) is comprised of two parts.
-The first part continues upon last week's vector chapter and introduces a method of calculating the angle between two vectors using the dot product.
+This week's [SOWISO module](/week6/exponentials-and-logarithms) is comprised of two parts.
+The first part introduces exponential functions and how to derive them.
 The second part covers the concepts of covariance and correlation.

 Next, we'll continue with some more [videos by Andrew Ng](/week6/unsupervised-learning) introducing unsupervised learning and the K-means algorithm.
 We will then